Fight Traffic Ticket in OregonPage OverviewSUMMARY: How to Fight an Oregon Traffic Ticket

 - Appeal the guilty verdict (if applicable).

-To fight your OR traffic ticket, you must:
+To fight your Oregon traffic ticket, you must:

-- Appear in court on your arraignment date.
+- Appear in court on your arraignment date to enter a "not guilty" plea.

 - Receive your traffic ticket hearing date.

-- Prepare and plead your case (some drivers hire traffic ticket attorneys for help).
+- Prepare and plead your case (some drivers hire traffic ticket lawyers for help).

 - Receive your verdict.

-- Deal with the applicable fines and penalties, or
+- Deal with the applicable fines and penalties.

 - Appeal the verdict (see below).